vinithmundhra/sc_periph/README.rst

 Peripheral Tile Support Library ...............................

-:Latest release: 1.1.0alpha0
+:Latest release: 1.0.0rc1
-:Maintainer: XMOS
+:Maintainer: pthedinger
 :Description: Collection of functions to support peripheral tiles.

-The Peripheral Tile Support Library provides a set of functions and datatypes which aid the use of the xCORE peripheral tiles.
+The Peripheral Tile Support Library provides a set of functions and datatypes which aid the use of the peripheral tiles.

 Key Features
 ============